 The Reykjanes Geopark lies on major tectonic plate boundaries along the Mid-Atlantic Ridge, part of the 65,000km mid-ocean ridge that encircles the earth.

-Although 90% of this mountain range lies deep below the surface of the ocean, it rises above sea-level right here on the Reykjanes Peninsula, making this one of the only places on earth where it is visible.
+Although 90% of this mountain range lies deep below the surface of the ocean, it rises above sea level right here on the Reykjanes Peninsula, making it one of the only places on Earth where it is visible.

-The Eurasian and American tectonic plates are drifting apart by about 2-2,5 centimeters each year.
+The Eurasian and American tectonic plates drifting apart by about 2-2.

 Among the many attractions in the area is the Bridge between Continents, a walkway over a fissure between the two tectonic plates, offering a chance to walk from Europe to America in a symbolic geological sense.